helikon-labs/followthedot/README.md

-# FollowTheDot
+## FollowTheDot

-FollowTheDot (FTD) is a cash-flow indexer and visualizer for the Polkadot ecosystem.
+FollowTheDot is a balance transfer graph visualizer application for Polkadot.

+Image.

+Documentation and build/run instructions coming soon.